ANZCOR Guidelines

 Supraventricular Tachycardia (SVT)

-SVT is the most common spontaneous-onset arrhythmia in childhood and infancy.
+Supraventricular tachycardia (SVT) is the most common spontaneous-onset arrhythmia in childhood and infancy.
 It may result in life-threatening hypotension.
 It usually presents with a heart rate of 220 to 300/min in infants, and a lower rate in older children (approximately 180/min).
-The QRS complex is usually narrow (< 0.08 secs) making it difficult sometimes to discern from sinus tachycardia.
+The QRS complex is usually narrow (<0.08 sec) making it difficult sometimes to discern from sinus tachycardia.
 The heart rate in sinus tachycardia may vary with activity or stimulation, whereas in SVT it is uniform and is often of sudden onset and offset.
 A P-wave may be discernible in either rhythm but is often absent in SVT.

 In haemodynamically stable children, vagal stimulation should be attempted as initial treatment of SVT.
 For infants and young children, this may best be achieved by application of a plastic bag filled with iced water to the face or by wrapping the infant’s arms in a towel and immersing the whole face in an ice water slurry for 5 seconds.
 Older children, if conscious, may be coached to perform a Valsalva manoeuvre (such as blowing on a balloon or syringe).

-Pharmacological management of SVT was last reviewed as part of the CoSTR 2010 process.5 In 2020, an evidence update was performed to identify new evidence published in the last 10 years.1 The ILCOR PLS Task Force concluded that there was insufficient new evidence to consider a change from the 2010 recommendations.
+Pharmacological management of SVT was last reviewed as part of the CoSTR 2010 process.24 In 2020, an evidence update was performed to identify new evidence published in the last 10 years.26 The ILCOR PLS Task Force concluded that there was insufficient new evidence to consider a change from the 2010 recommendations.

 Adenosine remains the preferred first-line medication for treatment of children with SVT with a palpable pulse.
-Adenosine has a very short half-life and must be given as a rapid IV or IO bolus followed by a rapid flush of 0.9% sodium chloride.
+Adenosine has a very short half-life and must be given as a rapid intravenous (IV) or intraosseous (IO) bolus (preferably into a proximally located large vein) followed by a rapid flush of 0.9% sodium chloride.
 A dose in the range of 100 to 300 micrograms/kg reverts most SVT to sinus rhythm.
-The initial recommended dose is 100 micrograms/kg (maximum 6mg) but if this is ineffective, the further doses of 200 micrograms/kg then 300 micrograms/kg may be tried (maximum 12mg each single dose).
+The initial recommended dose is 100 micrograms/kg (maximum 6mg), but if this is ineffective, the further doses of 200 micrograms/kg then 300 micrograms/kg may be tried (maximum 12mg each single dose).
 If these are ineffective, then expert advice should be sought to guide further treatment options including:

-ANZCOR suggests that, for the treatment of children with supraventricular tachycardia with a palpable pulse [Good Practice Statement]:
+ANZCOR suggests that, for the treatment of children with supraventricular tachycardia with a palpable pulse [all ANZCOR Good Practice Statements]:

-• Adenosine IV/IO (initial dose 100 micrograms/kg) should be considered the preferred medication.
+· Adenosine IV/IO should be considered the preferred medication.

-• Synchronised cardioversion (1-2 J/kg) with the administration of suitable analgesia/sedation in conscious children may be considered in SVT with cardiovascular compromise when IV Adenosine is not able to be administered (e.g., no IV access) or is not effective.
+· Synchronised cardioversion (1 to 2 J/kg) with the administration of suitable analgesia/sedation in conscious children may be considered in SVT with cardiovascular compromise when IV Adenosine is not able to be administered (e.g. no IV access) or is not effective.

-• Amiodarone or other antiarrythmic medications (e.g., calcium channel blockers, beta-blockers) given by a slow IV infusion with careful haemodynamic monitoring may be considered for refractory SVT after expert consultation.
+· Amiodarone or other antiarrhythmic medications (e.g. calcium channel blockers, beta-blockers) given by a slow IV infusion with careful haemodynamic monitoring may be considered for refractory SVT after expert consultation.

 1.2